akka/akka/akka-docs/scala/fault-tolerance.rst

 absolute upper limit on the restarts or to make the restarts work infinitely.

-The match statement which forms the bulk of the body is of type ``Decider``, which is a ``PartialFunction[Throwable, Action]``.
-This is the piece which maps child failure types to their corresponding actions.
+The match statement which forms the bulk of the body is of type ``Decider``, which is a ``PartialFunction[Throwable, Directive]``.
+This is the piece which maps child failure types to their corresponding directives.

 Default Supervisor Strategy
 ---------------------------